paulino/dokuwiki-template-20cones/README.md

 You can see a demo in <http://www.20cones.org>

-Adicional documentacion for this template is avaliable at
+Additional documentation for this template is avaliable at
 <http://dokuwiki.org/template:20cones>

 (c) 2014 by Paulino Ruiz de Clavijo Vázquez <paulino@dte.us.es>